There are currently 6810 ex-college players, who play 2016-17 season overseas

 I guess these German dogs are smarter than me, too.
 Well at least they see better.

 'We cannot see the wind, but we can see the evidences of the wind'...Faith

 Mike Scott is an American pro player who is actually in German Bundesliga with BG Goettingen

 Here is the weekly review of the top performing German players, who play currently abroad.
-This week's number one is an international small forward Margret Skuballa (186-87), who plays in the French LFB.
-She could not help Nantes Reze (2-4) in their last game.
-Despite Skuballa's good performance Nantes Reze was badly defeated 67-50 on the road by the much higher-ranked (#3) Flammes Carolo.
+This week's number one is an international small forward Margret Skuballa (186-87).
+She led Nantes Reze to an overtime victory over the ninth-ranked Angers in the French LFB in Sunday night's game.

 Here is the weekly review of the top performing German players, who play currently abroad.